gramener/gramex-guide/mlhandler/README.md

 - If the model class and `data` kwargs are not specified, MLHandler will do no training - which can be explicitly triggered at a later time, after supplying data and the algorithm (more on this below).
-- If the `config_dir` is not defined, the trained model and related configuration will be saved under `$GRAMEXDATA/apps/mlhandler/`.
 - Any of the remaining kwargs can be specified before training begins.

+`config_dir` is the directory where the model, data, and configuration are stored.
+It has 3 files:

+1. `config.json`: Model parameters & configuration
+2. `data.h5`: Training data
+3. `model.pkl`: The actual model, serialized as a Pickle file

+`config_dir` defaults to `$GRAMEXDATA/apps/mlhandler/<handler-key>/`, where `<handler-key>` is the handler name, e.g. `mlhandler-tutorial` in the example above.

 # Exposing Existing Models

 Existing [scikit-learn models](https://scikit-learn.org/stable/modules/model_persistence.html) can be exposed with the MLHandler.

-You can download a sample logistic regression [model here](model.pkl), trained on the [Titanic dataset](titanic?_download=titanic.csv&_format=csv).
+You can download a sample [logistic regression model](model.pkl), trained on the [Titanic dataset](titanic?_download=titanic.csv&_format=csv).
 The model is trained to predict if a passenger would have survived the Titanic disaster, given attributes of the passenger like age, gender, travel class, etc. The model can then be exposed in